Heavy showers hit parts of UK after thunderstorm warning issued

 Rain halted the fifth cricket Test between England and India at The Oval in south London on Thursday afternoon.

+A flood alert was issued by the Environment Agency (EA) because heavy rainfall is causing water levels to rise in the River Cole.

+Low lying land and roads are expected to flood, particularly in the Lower Stratton Area, Swindon, the EA said.

-The weather could delay buses and trains, cause difficult conditions on the roads, and there is a slight chance of power cuts, the forecaster added.
+The weather could delay buses and trains, cause difficult conditions on the roads, and there is a slight chance of power cuts, the Met Office said.

 Thunderstorms started in the western part of the warning area and are moving eastwards as the day progresses.